goodshuffle/goodshuffle-developer-site/readme.md

 # About this Project

-We use this project to manage technical documentation for the Goodshuffle wishlist.
+We use this project to manage technical documentation for the Goodshuffle Website Integration.

 ## Setup